 The average length of a property chain can vary greatly.
 It can involve as few as two parties – a buyer and a seller.
 However, in more complex scenarios, a property sales chain can include multiple buyers and sellers, with the chain extending to ten or even more links.
 The length of the chain can significantly impact the complexity and duration of the property transaction process.

 One question people often ask is how many homes are in a chain?
-A property chain will have a minimum of two people in it unless you are buying a new build home.
-There is no maximum number of people in a property chain so yes – it can go up to and even over ten!
+A house chain will have a minimum of two people unless you buy a new build home.
+However, there is no maximum number of people in a property chain, so yes – it can go up to and even over ten!

-One of the risks that comes with purchasing a property in a housing chain is that, not only do they rely on buyers and sellers being competent enough to sign documents on time, be organised and gather funds.
-Chains are also reliant on solicitors, estate agents and even mortgage brokers to their job properly to avoid any complications later down the line.
+One of the risks of purchasing or selling a property in a housing chain is that not only do they rely on buyers and sellers being competent enough to sign documents on time, be organised and gather funds.
+Chains also rely on solicitors, estate agents and mortgage brokers to do their job correctly to avoid complications later.

 With so many parties involved, the likelihood of the chain being delayed or broken is increased!

-Generally speaking, the people at the start and the end of the chain have the least responsibility.
-The people in the middle have to worry about several parties getting everything done on time so the chain can progress.
+Generally, the people at the chain’s start and end have the least responsibility.
+However, the people in the middle have to worry about several parties getting everything done on time so the chain can progress.

 Below is an example of a house chain and the processes involved.

 For those who are unfamiliar with the steps involved in a property transaction, they include the following: